Automorphisms of relatively hyperbolic groups and the Farrell--Jones Conjecture: Actions on trees and JSJ decompositions

 Let $T$ be a tree equipped with an action of $G$ by isometries with a finite number of orbits of edges.
 If $H$ is a subgroup of $\Out(G,\calp \cup \calh)$ preserving the $G$-equivariant homeomorphism class of a tree $T$, we denote by $H^0$ the finite index subgroup of $H$ acting trivially on $G \backslash T$.
 Note that, for every $v \in VT$, we have a homomorphism $H^0 \to \Out(G_v)$.

 Using \cite[Theorem~9.18]{guirardellevitt2017jsj}, \cite[Theorem~3.9]{GuirardelLevitt2015} and \cite[Proposition~6.1]{guirardel2011trees}, we have the following theorem.

-\begin{thm}\cite{guirardel2011trees,GuirardelLevitt2015,guirardellevitt2017jsj} Let $G$ be a one-ended hyperbolic group relative to a family $\calp$ of non virtually cyclic groups.
+\begin{thm}\cite{guirardel2011trees,GuirardelLevitt2015,guirardellevitt2017jsj} Let $G$ be a hyperbolic group relative to a family $\calp$ of non virtually cyclic groups.
 Let $\calh$ be any family of conjugacy classes of subgroups of $G$.
-There exists a tree of cylinders $T_\calh$ for coelementarity equipped with an isometric action of $G$ such that: \begin{enumerate} \item the group $\Aut(G,\calp \cup \calh)$ preserves the $G$-equivariant homeomorphism class of $T_\calh$; \item the action of $G$ on $T_\calh$ is $2$-acylindrical; \item the number of orbits of edges is finite; \item edge stabilisers are infinite elementary; \item the tree $T_\calh$ is an $(\cala,\calp \cup \calh)$-tree; \item vertex stabilisers corresponding to cylinders are elementary subgroups; \item vertex stabilisers $G_v$ corresponding to a vertex $v$ of the original tree satisfy one of the following: \begin{itemize} \item $G_v$ is nonelementary and \emph{Quadratically Hanging (QH) with finite fibre}; (see~\cite[Definition~5.13]{guirardellevitt2017jsj}); \item the vertex $v$ is nonelementary and \emph{rigid}: the stabiliser of $v$ is elliptic in every $(\cala,\calp \cup \calh)$-tree (see~\cite[Definition~2.14]{guirardellevitt2017jsj}). \end{itemize} \item if $e_1,e_2$ are two distinct edges adjacent to the same nonelementary vertex, then $G_{e_1} \cap G_{e_2}$ is finite and $\langle G_{e_1},G_{e_2} \rangle$ is not elementary; \item if $[H] \in \calh$ is not elementary, then $H$ stabilises a unique rigid vertex.
-(This follows from~\cite[Definition~5.13(3)]{guirardellevitt2017jsj}, and the fact that QH vertices with finite fibre have virtually cyclic extended boundary subgroups). \end{enumerate}
+Suppose that $G$ is one-ended relative to $\calp \cup \calh$.
+There exists a tree of cylinders $T_\calh$ for coelementarity equipped with an isometric action of $G$ such that: \begin{enumerate} \item the group $\Aut(G,\calp \cup \calh)$ preserves the $G$-equivariant homeomorphism class of $T_\calh$; \item the action of $G$ on $T_\calh$ is $2$-acylindrical; \item the number of orbits of edges is finite; \item edge stabilisers are infinite elementary; \item the tree $T_\calh$ is an $(\cala,\calp \cup \calh)$-tree; \item vertex stabilisers corresponding to cylinders are elementary subgroups; \item the vertex stabiliser $G_v$ of a noncylinder vertex $v$ satisfies one of the following: \begin{itemize} \item $G_v$ is nonelementary and \emph{Quadratically Hanging (QH) with finite fibre}; (see~\cite[Definition~5.13]{guirardellevitt2017jsj}); \item the vertex $v$ is nonelementary and \emph{rigid}: the stabiliser of $v$ is elliptic in every $(\cala,\calp \cup \calh)$-tree (see~\cite[Definition~2.14]{guirardellevitt2017jsj}). \end{itemize} \item if $e_1,e_2$ are two distinct edges adjacent to the same nonelementary vertex, then $G_{e_1} \cap G_{e_2}$ is finite and $\langle G_{e_1},G_{e_2} \rangle$ is not elementary; \item if $[H] \in \calh$ is not elementary, then $H$ stabilises a unique rigid vertex.
+(Uniqueness follows from $(4)$.
+The fact that the vertex is rigid follows from~\cite[Definition~5.13(3)]{guirardellevitt2017jsj}, and the fact that QH vertices with finite fibre have virtually cyclic extended boundary subgroups). \end{enumerate}

 Moreover, if $\calh=\{[H_1],\ldots,[H_k]\}$ with every $H_i$ finitely generated:

 \begin{enumerate}[resume] \item \cite[Theorem~3.9]{GuirardelLevitt2015} for every rigid vertex $v \in VT_\calh$, the homomorphism $\Out^0(G,\calp \cup \calh^{(t)}) \to \Out(G_v)$ is finite; \item for every edge $e \in ET_\calh$, the homomorphism $\Out^0(G,\calp \cup \calh^{(t)}) \to \Out(G_e)$ is finite. \end{enumerate} \end{thm}